Fraser family of artists: His sons

+William Fraser Garden

-Like his nephew, Garden William Fraser (1856–1921) struggled with his finances and saw little return on his now very collectable paintings.
+Born William Garden Fraser, William Fraser Garden (1856–1921), the third brother of the first generation to paint, changed his name to avoid confusion with his brothers, and usually signed work "W F Garden".
+He painted relatively little, but in the 1880s sold work through the Dowdeswell Gallery in New Bond Street, London.
+However, this arrangement seems to have ended by 1890, and he thereafter relied on local commissions.
+He struggled with his finances and saw little return on his now very collectable paintings.
 Declared bankrupt in 1899, his money difficulties almost certainly contributed to the marital problems he endured with his wife Ethel.
 Together they produced 6 children but by 1906, Ethel had lost patience with the struggling artist and removed herself and the children to Birmingham.
 Garden William lived the rest of his life in a room at the Old Ferry Boat Inn in Holywell, Cambridgeshire.
 His distinctive work, which often has an almost photographic quality, is usually signed W. F. Garden; he may have adopted this version of his name not only to distinguish it from the rest of his family, but also to confuse creditors.
 Perhaps his most famous work is The Wood At Dusk, which is available in reproduction.

+His watercolours have received much more attention in recent decades, and are now usually the most expensive of the clan.
+The Cleveland Museum of Art acquired a densely packed Trees and Undergrowth in 1978 (though the London dealer Christopher White.
+The Metropolitan Museum of Art in New York, which has acquired two of his watercolours in the 21st century, describes him as "One of the most remarkable watercolorists of the late nineteenth century".
+The Washington DC National Gallery of Art acquired one in 2017.
+In 2012 A great tree on a riverbank of 1892 more than doubled its high estimate at Christie's to realize £32,450, and in the same sale a version of The Bridge at St Ives, Huntingdonshire (different from that in the Metropolitan Museum of Art) realized £10,625.
+A third picture, Houghton Mill, near St Ives, Huntingdonshire, realized £23,750.
+At an earlier Christie's auction three watercolours by Garden realized over £40,000 in total.